Giant (1956 film): Legacy

 The making of Giant was the background to the play and movie Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean.

-In 1981, a Levi Strauss ad campaign and television commercial that launched the 501 jeans for women, by Mike Salsbury, an actress says "Travis you're years too late" evoking a scene with James Dean.
+In 1981, in a Levi Strauss ad campaign and television commercial that launched the 501 Jeans for women, an actress says: "Travis, you're years too late", evoking a scene from the movie with James Dean.

+In April 2015, LGBTQ magazine The Advocate stated that the film "gets some kind of an award for the most gay and bisexual actors ever in one film," noting that James Dean, Rock Hudson, Sal Mineo, and Earl Holliman were all either bisexual or homosexual.
+The Advocate also noted that Mercedes McCambridge's character Luz hinted she was a homosexual through at least her name, also noting how despite never personally coming out, McCambridge "played the most fiercely dykey roles on-screen to perfection."

+The February 2020 issue of New York Magazine lists Giant as among "The Best Movies That Lost Best Picture at the Oscars."